s2a31/yelp-camp/README.md

   - Add markers to maps for campground locations
   - Custom map popups displaying campground title and location
   - Customize map styles
+- Advanced map clustering features
+  - Implement cluster maps to manage large numbers of campgrounds visually
+  - Dynamically adjust cluster sizes and colors based on the density of campgrounds
+  - Customize popup information for individual and clustered campgrounds
+  - Enhance user interaction with dynamic map behaviors for zooming and clustering

 ## Installation